 Ever wondered how to cut a mango?
 It’s so easy and takes less than 5 minutes to do!
 After following these simple steps, you’ll become a mango-cutting pro!

 I used to never buy mangoes because I never knew how to cut them!
 Although they are one of my favorite fruits, cutting them can be somewhat intimidating.
 The good news is that it is actually SO easy to cut mangoes!
-Once you do it once, you’ll be a pro. :) It takes less than 5 minutes and before you know it, you have perfectly diced mango pieces ready to eat.
+Once you do it once, you’ll be a pro. :) It takes less than 5 minutes and before you know it, you have perfectly diced fruit ready to eat.

 Mangoes are so juicy and delicious and add such a fresh, sweet flavor to any recipe.
 We love to add them to smoothies, salads, fruit salsa…you name it!
 They are also extremely delicious by themselves.
-I could snack on fresh mangoes all day!
+I could snack on them all day!
 And let’s not even get started on dried mangoes.
 Those are dangerous!

 How do you cut a mango?

-Favorite ways to eat mango
+Favorite ways to use diced mangoes

-Oatmeal: I love the addition of sweet, juicy mango to cooked oatmeal or even overnight oats.
+- Oatmeal: I love the addition of sweet, juicy mango to cooked oatmeal or even overnight oats.
 Top with maple syrup, almond butter or even a dash of cinnamon for the ultimate breakfast.

-Fruit pizza: Try topping a fruit pizza recipe with mango for a fun, tropical twist.
+- Fruit pizza: Try topping a fruit pizza recipe with mango for a fun, tropical twist.